kmvu/Capstone-ML/Reports/report.md

 #### Quantifiable ####

-Given a batch of different types of flowers, and we want to classify them by matching with their corresponding type names.
+Given a batch of different types of flowers, and we want to classify them by matching the flowers to their corresponding type names.
 In other words, we will label these flower types by printing their corresponding names under their images as results.
 In order to figure out the corresponding names for the flowers, we can calculate the probabilities for each **classes** represented by an output layer from a Deep Neural Network, which should produces the maximum likelihood of those classified names.

 > A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.
 The DNN finds the correct mathematical manipulation to turn the input into the output, whether it be a linear relationship or a non-linear relationship.
 The network moves through the layers calculating the probability of each output.(5)